-I’ve also found balloons work well to.
-Blow one up and you have something to bounce around like a ball.
+I’ve also found balloons work well.
+Blow one up, and you have something to bounce around like a ball.
 Glue leaves to it, and you have a stuffed animal.
 Bubbles are also a favorite.
 Within seconds of opening a bottle, you’ll find yourself surrounded by jumping, laughing kids all vying for a turn to pop the translucent creatures as they float away on the wind.

 You wouldn’t invite a friend who hates getting dirty to hike with you through the jungle, and you wouldn’t ask a vegetarian to join you for a hamburger, yet somehow it’s easier to overlook the simple act of asking our children what they prefer.

-Of course, a friend will usually tell you straight out what she wants, then you split up, do different things.
-With a child, there’s less opportunity to go separate ways and more of a chance you’ll he’ll throw himself on the ground, kicking and screaming.
+Of course, a friend will usually tell you straight out what she wants, and then you split up and do different things.
+With a child, there’s less opportunity to go separate ways and more of a chance she’ll throw herself on the ground, kicking and screaming.